How to install a FIPS compliant Kubernetes cluster

 • Internet access on the machine

-To enable FIPS on your host machine, you require an Ubuntu Pro subscription.
+To enable FIPS on your host machine, you must have an Ubuntu Pro subscription.
 Open the Ubuntu Pro subscription dashboard to retrieve your Ubuntu Pro token required to enable access to FIPS-certified modules on your system.

 Ensure that your Ubuntu Pro Client is installed and running at least 27.0: